 - Ask new customers why they chose you over the competition, and ask existing customers what you could do better.

-- Get feedback online by encouraging customers to engage on social media.
+- Actively encourage customers to engage with you on social media.

 - Include a contact form on your website.

-- Encourage customers with a concern to contact you.
+- Encourage customers with a concern to contact you directly.
 You may then have a chance to rectify an issue before it has escalated to a complaint.

 - Thank customers for their feedback, and let them know if you make changes as a result.